AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-waf-service.md

 ## Problems

 If you find that the WAF is blocking legitimate requests, these are often false positives and will need to be bypassed or have a workaround implemented at the WAF service.
-Submit a Support ticket and include the impacted URL, exact steps to reproduce the error, and the error reference in text form (as opposed to an screenshot, to avoid transcription errors.)
+Submit a Support ticket and include the impacted URL, exact steps to reproduce the error, and the error reference in text form (as opposed to a screenshot) to avoid transcription errors.

 ## Limitations